 Thanks to LLPAs, mortgage rates are no longer one-size-fits-all.
 The rate available to you is different from the rate available to your neighbor, and different from anyone else you know, too.
 Calculating your personal mortgage rate requires a cross-reference on the official LLPA table.

-It's why your lender can't "ballpark" a mortgage rate for you.
+It's why your mortgage lender can't "ballpark" a mortgage rate for you.
 For the last three and one-half years, there have been too many variables that can change your price.

 It also means that advertised mortgage rates should be treated more as a starting point, and not a conclusion.
 Only after submitting a complete loan application will you know what mortgage rate you actually qualify at.